 The ability to create coach-team relationships is a unique skill that coaches must develop.
 It takes problem-solving, patience, understanding, and mutual trust—and it is the coach who must lead the way in creating intra-team bonds.

 There are several skills coaches can develop that can help them form strong ties with their athletes.
 Examples include communication skills, an ability to use positive reinforcement, the ability to gain trust, and a willingness to make themselves available to athletes who need advice or encouragement.

-One of the most important aspects of a coach’s relationship with an athlete is communication.
-With clear communication, coaches can lead, direct, and manage their team better.
-In return, the team and individual athletes can vocalize their ideas and concerns to the benefit of everyone.
+One of the most important aspects of the relationship between coach and athlete is communication.
+With clear communication, coaches can lead, direct, and manage their teams more effectively.
+In return, the team and individual athletes can both freely express ideas and concerns to the benefit of everyone.

-Coaches have to consider every situation and every athlete individually to decide the best form of communication.
-A democratic style of coaching is usually the best strategy for communication, but autocratic can also have its benefits.
+Coaches must consider every situation and every athlete individually to decide the best form of communication.
+Although a democratic style of coaching is usually the best strategy, an autocratic style can also have its advantages.

-Building an athlete up through positive support and encouragement can help them to accomplish their own personal goals as well as ensure that they continue to support the team constructively.
-Coaches who help their teams visualize a strong outcome can increase the team’s chances of achieving success.
+Building an athlete up through positive support and encouragement can help them accomplish their personal goals and support the team constructively.
+Coaches who help their teams visualize a positive outcome can increase the team’s chances of achieving success.

 Coaches don’t need to be positive about every aspect to accomplish their goals.
-They can acknowledge where their athletes are doing well along with showing them where they need improvement.
-It’s important to note that positive reinforcement involves how they communicate with the athletes.
-One of the coach’s responsibilities is to assist their players with growing as athletes, as well as helping them to gain confidence in their skills both on and off the field.
+They can acknowledge where their athletes are doing well, along with showing them where they need improvement.
+It’s important to note that positive reinforcement hinges on effective communication.
+One of the coach’s responsibilities is to help their players grow as athletes, as well as help them gain confidence in their skills both on and off the field.

 Coaches may find that with positive reinforcement, their players will find their own inner-motivation and continue to improve individually.
 A team that is self-motivated can rise above challenges and find success.